liyipeng-moon/liyipeng-moon.github.io/index.md

 ## Research Experience
 Combining of experimental methods such as fMRI, electrophysiology and calcium imaging and computational techniques, I attempt to understand the computational mechanisms of high-level visual functions in the primate brain.

 1. Under the supervision of Dr. Pinglei Bao, I completed my undergraduate thesis titled "Cortical hyperalignment with static images: validity and mechanism."
-I used the visual response to static images to effectively align the surface from different subjects.
-The results showed that this method can be used to predict subject-specific topographic feature, such as categorical selectivity, retinotopic mapping, image-by-image response etc.
+I used the visual response to static images to align the brain surface from different subjects.
+This method can be used to predict subject-specific topographic feature, such as categorical selectivity, retinotopic preference and image-by-image response.
 2. During my rotation with Dr. Shiming Tang, I conducted single-photon widefield calcium imaging experiments on awake macaques to examine the response of the inferior temporal cortex to natural images.
 I combined the single photon data with fMRI data from humans viewing the same images, and used pixel-vertex mapping and clustering methods to cluster the cortical response patterns.
 3. Under the supervision of Dr.Pinglei Bao and Dr.Jia Yang, I trained various convolutional deep neural networks to examine the impact of visual experience on the representation space of the visual system.